dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 **ncvisual_rotate** currently supports only **M_PI**/2 and -**M_PI**/2
 radians for **rads**, but this will change soon.

-**NCBLIT_SIXEL** is not yet implemented, and is only infrequently supported among terminals.

 Bad font support can ruin **NCBLIT_2x2**, **NCBLIT_3x2**, **NCBLIT_4x1**,
 **NCBLIT_BRAILLE**, and **NCBLIT_8x1**.
 Braille glyphs ought ideally draw only